 The data files directory is used to store all backup measurement files with unlimited access for READ and WRITE.
 The system files and root directories contain files that are essential for the radiometer operation.
 That is why the access for these directories is READ ONLY.
 Its files should not be manipulated or deleted by the user.
 If one tries to write to these directories, the H-PC prompts for a password to be entered.
 Only the radiometer administrator should know this password for software updating (overwriting 2CH.EXE).
-Overwriting 2CH.EXE with a nonoperating software or deleting this executable file will disable all radiometer functions and requires a system re-initialisation by RPG or by accessing the R-PC interface (3.5"-floppy drive required)!
+Overwriting 2CH.EXE with a non-operating software or deleting this executable file will disable all radiometer functions and requires a system re-initialisation by RPG or by accessing the R-PC interface (3.5"-floppy drive required)!

-To get access to the radiometer directories, click ...
-(Exchange Data and System Files with the Radiometer).
+with the Radiometer).
 The menu in Fig.4.2 will be displayed.